sosy-lab/benchexec/doc/resources.md

 ## Disk Space and I/O

+In [container mode](container.md) (default from BenchExec 2.0), BenchExec redirects all write accesses to a `tmpfs` instance (a "RAM disk").
+Data stored on this RAM disk are counted towards the memory limit.
+Read accesses to pre-existing files are performed as usually and are not limited or influenced by BenchExec.

+Without container mode,
 BenchExec does not limit or influence I/O in any way by default.
 This is acceptable for benchmarking if the benchmarked tool uses only little I/O, but for I/O-heavy tools this means that the benchmarking may be non-deterministic and unreliable.